• Skip to primary navigation

 • Cilantro: Love it or hate it, cilantro is a must in this salad.
 The herby flavor rounds out the entire salad.
 If you truly can’t stand fresh cilantro, use some parsley instead.

-• Olive oil: Extra virgin olive oil is my go-to oil base for salad dressings because it’s healthy and versatile, but you can use any oil you like.
+• Olive oil: Extra virgin olive oil is my go-to oil base for salad dressings because it’s flavorful and versatile, but you can use any oil you like.

 • Lime juice: Another important ingredient to round out the Mexican-inspired flavors of this salad.
 You can use lemon juice in a pinch, but lime juice is truly the best option.